ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * `public enum ClickMethods` - Methods of when to consider a UI Click action
   * `Click_On_Button_Up` - Consider a UI Click action has happened when the UI Click alias button is released.
   * `Click_On_Button_Down` - Consider a UI Click action has happened when the UI Click alias button is pressed.
+ * `public GameObject autoActivatingCanvas` - The GameObject of the front trigger activator of the canvas currently being activated by this pointer.
+Default: `null`

 ### Class Events